Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Create Motion Sequences/README.md

 ### Description:

-The [Genrative Adversarial Network](http://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf) is a recent development in deep learning introduced by Ian Goodfellow en 2014.
-This model attend the problem of unsupervised learning by training two deep networks called Generator and Discriminator.
+The [Generative Adversarial Network](http://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf) is a recent development in deep learning introduced by Ian Goodfellow en 2014.
+This model attends the problem of unsupervised learning by training two deep networks called Generator and Discriminator.
 The both networks compete and cooperate with the other to learn how to perform their tasks.

-The GAN model has been explained in the most of the times like a case of a counterfeiter (Generative network) and a policeman (Discriminator network), initially the counterfeiter create and show to the policeman a "fake money" (the data); the policeman says that it's fake or real, and gives feedback to the counterfeiter why the money is fake.
-Now the counterfeiter trys to make new fake money based on the feedback that it received, and show to the policeman the fake money again.
+The GAN model has been explained in the most of the times like a case of a counterfeiter (Generative network) and a policeman (Discriminator network), initially the counterfeiter creates and show to the policeman a "fake money" (the data); the policeman says that it's fake or real, and gives feedback to the counterfeiter why the money is fake.
+Now the counterfeiter tries to make new fake money based on the feedback that it received, and show to the policeman the fake money again.
 Policeman decide if the money is or not fake and offers a new feedback to counterfeiter.
 This cycle continues indefinitely while the counterfeiter goes to creating each time a better fake money and it will be looking so similar to the real money, finally the policeman is fooled.

-Teoretically the GAN is very simple, but build a model that works correctly is very difficult, because there are two deep networks coupled together making back propagation of gradients twice as challenging.
-Exist an interesting example of the application to the GAN models using [Deep Convolutional GAN (DCGAN)](https://arxiv.org/pdf/1511.06434.pdf%C3%AF%C2%BC%E2%80%B0) that demonstrated how to build a practical GAN to learn by itselvef how to synthesize new images.
+Theoretically the GAN is very simple, but build a model that works correctly is very difficult, because there are two deep networks coupled together making back propagation of gradients twice as challenging.
+Exist an interesting example of the application to the GAN models using [Deep Convolutional GAN (DCGAN)](https://arxiv.org/pdf/1511.06434.pdf%C3%AF%C2%BC%E2%80%B0) that demonstrated how to build a practical GAN to learn by itself how to synthesize new images.

 In this case, the script [RNA_Generate_Animations_GAN.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Nueral%20Networks/Create%20Motion%20Sequences/RNA_Generate_Animations_GAN.py) build a GAN model used to try to create new motion sequences, and not images, very similar to the original motion sequences that was created to be played to the [Robot Pepper](https://www.ald.softbankrobotics.com/en/robots/pepper).
-Was decided try to build a GAN model, because the structure of the data is a matrix similar to the structure of the a gray image.
+Was decided try to build a GAN model, because the structure of the data is a matrix similar to the structure of a gray image.

-The image show a representation of the GAN model created.
+The image shows a representation of the GAN model created.

 ![gan model](https://user-images.githubusercontent.com/31509775/35186134-2b8dab0e-fddd-11e7-8fad-0e60e305e5c2.PNG)